Neuralic/medical-project/README.md

-# AI on FHIR – Take-Home Assessment
+# AI on FHIR – Assessment

 A lightweight **full-stack** demo that turns natural-language questions into FHIR queries.